epam/edp-install/docs/headlamp-user-guide/add-cd-pipeline.md

   g.
 Add an unlimited number of quality gates by clicking a corresponding plus sign icon and remove them as well by clicking the recycle bin icon;

   h.
-Type the step name, which will be displayed in Jenkins, for every quality gate;
+Type the step name, which will be displayed in Jenkins/Tekton, for every quality gate;

   i.
 Select the quality gate type:

-  * Manual - means that the promoting process should be confirmed in Jenkins manually;
+  * Manual - means that the promoting process should be confirmed in Jenkins/Tekton manually;
   * Autotests - means that the promoting process should be confirmed by the successful passing of the autotests.

   In the additional fields, select the previously created autotest name (j) and specify its branch for the autotest